-Uh oh, the patient is is acting really strange!
-What illness does he or she have?
+Uh oh, for some reason the patient is is acting really strange!
+We’ll need to guess what illness does he or she have?
 The Strange Disease Diagnosis Game (which also goes by several other names, including the Mysterious Illness Game, Doctor Game, Psychiatrist Game, or Diagnosis Game) is a fun party game that involves some acting and guessing.
 It involves some improvisation and silliness.
 It works in different sized groups, although smaller groups of about 5-10 people is probably best.

 Setup for the Strange Disease Diagnosis / Doctor Game / Psychiatrist Game